Skip to main content

 $ ip route add 8.8.8.8 via 192.168.100.1 dev cn-data-br

-4. ping with different size to validate new MTU
+4. Ping the destination IP with a different packet size to validate the new MTU.

 $ ping 8.8.8.8 -s 8800 -I 192.168.100.100